scaljeri/di-xxl/README.md

     user.profile
     user.overview.profile

 `profile` is not unique!!
 As long as you know what your are doing this isn't a problem.
-The reason behind this is how namespaces are implemented:
+The reason behind this is how namespaces are implemented, for example

     class User { ... }